What is a Pediatric Surgeon?

 For more information about the speciality and training requirements of pediatric surgery please visit the website of the American Pediatric Surgical Association.

 The Division of Pediatric Surgery at UCSF Children's Hospital is dedicated to the care of children.
 We provide expert surgical care of fetuses, infants, children, and adolescents with congenital and acquired conditions.
-Dr.Hanmin Lee, Chief of Pediatric Surgery, and her colleagues Drs.
-Michael Harrison, Shinjiro Hirose, Tippi MacKenzie, and Doug Miniati deliver state of the art treatment to children with surgical problems.
+Dr.Hanmin Lee, Chief of Pediatric Surgery, and his colleagues Drs.
+Michael Harrison, Shinjiro Hirose, Tippi MacKenzie, Benjamin Padilla, and Lan Vu deliver state of the art treatment to children with surgical problems.
 Each surgeon is board certified in pediatrics and confines their practice exclusively to children.